Surgical Critical Care and Acute Care Surgery Fellowships

 All trainees must obtain a graduate medical training license.
 We will contact successful candidates shortly after the match to begin this process.

-• Management of shock, sepsis, acute respiratory failure, acute kidney injury, acute neurological conditions, and other critical illness syndromes
+• Management of patients with traumatic injury, post-surgical critical illness, acute neurological conditions, shock, sepsis, acute respiratory failure, acute kidney injury, multisystem organ failure and other critical illness syndromes.

-• Mechanical ventilation, extra-corporeal life support, and point-of-care ultrasound
+• Mechanical ventilation, extra-corporeal life support, intracranial neurological monitoring, and point-of-care ultrasound.

-• ICU procedures including endotracheal intubation, central venous catheterization, and chest-tube placement
+• ICU procedures including endotracheal intubation, bronchoscopy, central venous catheterization, percutaneous tracheostomy, and ECMO cannulation.

 YEAR 1

-Trainees receive nine months of critical care training with a surgical focus and three months of rotation in other specialty ICUs.
-The year is divided into 13 four-week blocks.
+The year is divided into 13, four-week blocks.
+Trainees receive nine months of critical care training with a surgical focus, and rotations in other specialty ICUs, elective and scholarly pursuits.
 A typical schedule includes:

 YEAR 2